The Brothers Grimm (film)

 The Brothers Grimm is a 2005 fantasy adventure film directed by Terry Gilliam.
-The film stars Matt Damon, Heath Ledger and Lena Headey in an exaggerated and fictitious portrait of the Brothers Grimm as traveling con-artists in French-occupied Germany, during the early 19th century.
+The film stars Matt Damon, Heath Ledger and Lena Headey in a heavily fictional reimagining of the Brothers Grimm as traveling con artists in Napoleonic French-occupied Germany, during the early 19th century.
 The brothers eventually encounter a genuine fairy tale curse which requires courage instead of their usual bogus exorcisms.
 Supporting characters are played by Peter Stormare, Jonathan Pryce and Monica Bellucci.
+The film was a British-Czech international co-production, with the film being shot in the Czech Republic.

 In February 2001, Ehren Kruger sold his spec script to Metro-Goldwyn-Mayer (MGM).
 With Gilliam's hiring as director, the script was rewritten by Gilliam and Tony Grisoni but the Writers Guild of America refused to credit them for their work.
 MGM eventually dropped out as distributor but decided to co-finance The Brothers Grimm with Dimension Films and Summit Entertainment, while Dimension took over distribution duties.

-The film was shot in the Czech Republic.
 Gilliam often had feuds with brothers Bob and Harvey Weinstein, which caused the original theatrical release date to be delayed nearly ten months.

-The Brothers Grimm was finally released on 26 August 2005 with mixed reviews and grossed $105.3 million at the worldwide box office.
+The Brothers Grimm was finally released on 26 August 2005 to mixed reviews and grossed $105.3 million at the worldwide box office.

 Plot

-Will and Jake Grimm are traveling con artists who use Jake's knowledge of folklore to fool people into paying them to kill monsters in French-occupied Germany during the early 19th century.
+Will and Jake Grimm are traveling con artists who use Jake's knowledge of folklore to fool people into paying them to kill monsters along with their sidekicks Hidlick and Bunst in French-occupied Germany during the early 19th century.
 In Karlstadt they "kill" a witch's ghost, after tricking the village.
-Italian torturer Cavaldi takes them to the French General Delatombe.
-The girls of the small village of Marbaden are going missing and the villagers are convinced that supernatural beings are responsible, Delatombe charges The Brothers are to find out who is responsible, on the assumption that it is the work of con-artists like themselves.
-They soon discover a real supernatural force: a beautiful, yet dangerous, 500-year-old, Thuringian Queen stealing young girls to restore her own beauty.
+Italian torturer Cavaldi captures them and takes them to the French General Delatombe.
+The girls of the small village of Marbaden are going missing and the villagers are convinced that supernatural beings are responsible, Delatombe charges the brothers to find out who is responsible, on the assumption that it is the work of con artists like themselves.
+They soon discover a real supernatural force: a beautiful yet dangerous 500-year-old Thuringian Queen stealing young girls to restore her own beauty.

 Long ago, King Childeric I came to the forest to build a city while his Queen experiments with black magic to gain eternal life.
-The Bubonic plague comes and she builds a high tower to avoid it, while her husband and everyone below her perishes.
-She did not understand the Plague was carried by wind and soon rotted away as she decayed over the years.
+The bubonic plague comes and she builds a high tower to avoid it, while her husband and everyone below her perish.
+She did not understand the plague was carried by wind and soon rotted away as she decayed over the years.
 Her spell granted her immortal life, but not the youth and beauty to go along with it.
 Her youthful appearance now only exists in her mirror, the source of her life, as an illusion and nothing more.
 She needs to drink the blood of twelve young women to regain her beauty, ten have already been reported missing.